jsondavis/animatedModal.js/README.md

 If you plan to use with [Dan Eden's animate css](https://github.com/daneden/animate.css) (which you do) then you'll need to include animate.css
 If you're rocking libsass then checkout Tom Gillard's [Sass port](https://github.com/tgdev/animate-sass).

-The following is required for hiding the modal by default.
-Feel free to do what you like with it.
+The following is required for hiding and showing the modal.

     .animated-modal {
         animation-duration: 0.5s;